-Brendan Johan

-Deegan Enslin

-(61) (49)
+Brendan Deegan (61)

 B.COMM, CA(SA)

-INDEPENDENT NON-EXECUTIVE EXECUTIVE DIRECTOR AND
+INDEPENDENT NON-EXECUTIVE DIRECTOR

-DIRECTOR CHIEF EXECUTIVE OFFICER

 Brendan is a chartered accountant and is a former partner of PricewaterhouseCoopers (PwC) in South Africa.
-His roles at PwC included head of the South Africa and Africa audit/assurance practices. chair of the Africa governance board and head of the global internal audit practice.
+His roles at PwC included head of the South Africa and Africa audit/assurance practices, chair of the Africa governance board and head of the global internal audit practice.
 He was involved with and advised many large multinational companies over a number of years.

-Brendan serves as a non-executive director of Lewis Group and attends Monarch Insurance Company Limited's committee meetings by invitation pending his approval by the Prudential Authority.
-Brendan is an experienced accountant and former auditor with expertise in financial reporting, leadership and governance, and assurance and risk
+Specific contribution to the board: Brendan serves as a non-executive director of Lewis Group and attends Monarch Insurance Company Limited's committee meetings by invitation pending his approval by the Prudential Authority.
+Brendan is an experienced accountant and former auditor with expertise in financial reporting, leadership and governance, and assurance and risk.